 The Concentration Camp System

-Some of the most notorious concentration camps near Berlin included Sachsenhausen, Ravensbrück, and Auschwitz, although Auschwitz was primarily located in occupied Poland.
+Some of the worst concentration camps around Berlin were those at Sachsenhausen, Ravensbruch and Auschwitz although the latter was never strictly a Berlin camp being situated in occupied Poland.

-Sachsenhausen, located just north of Berlin, was established in 1936 as the model concentration camp.
-It served as an administrative center for the entire concentration camp system and became a training ground for SS camp personnel.
+Sachsenhausen is a concentration camp located just north to Berlin, it was constructed in 1936 as the prototype for other concentration camps.
+It acted as a functional administrative compound for the complex concentration camp operation and was used to accredit other SS camp personnel.

 Auschwitz-Birkenau